-In his influential 1926 book The Emotions of Normal People, DISC founder William Marston theorized that heredity was a large factor in establishing an individual’s dominant personality style.
-He believed there are ways of thinking, reacting, and interacting that people are born with and that remain constant over time.
+In his influential 1926 book, The Emotions of Normal People, DISC model founder William Marston theorized that heredity was a large factor in establishing an individual’s dominant personality style.
+He believed there are ways of thinking, reacting, and interacting that people are born with, and that remains constant over time.
 This innate part of a person’s personality is referred to as “the core.”
 Marston’s research indicated that throughout a person’s life, their core personality type typically remains stable.
 From this, modern personality consultants have come to describe “the core” as modes of normal thinking and behaving that come to individuals naturally and instinctively.

 While it is true that a person’s core does not typically change over time, a person’s behavior is not always the same in every situation.
 There are many ways in which natural behavioral impulses can change and adapt to meet the needs of different situations.

-My core DISC personality style, for example, is high C. As a high C at work, I don’t like to make decisions without thorough research.
+My core DISC personality style, for example, is high "C." As a high "C" at work, I don’t like to make decisions without thorough research.
 I‘m not very spontaneous, and I tend to be organized and a bit of a perfectionist.
-I’m incapable of sending out an email without reading over at least three times, because the thought of making even the tiniest mistake makes me cringe.
+My conscientiousness renders me incapable of sending out an email without reading it over at least three times because the thought of making even the tiniest mistake makes me cringe.
 At home, though, I’m anything but a perfectionist.
 In fact, I can be a bit of a mess.
-At work my office is well-organized and my to-do list is always up to date, but at home I don’t think twice about clutter or leaving things unfinished.
+At work my office is well-organized and my to-do list is always up-to-date, but at home, I don’t think twice about clutter or leaving things unfinished.
 At home, I’d much rather spend my time being social and relaxed.
-At home, I’m much more an I than a C in the DISC personality system.
+At home, I’m much more an "I" than a "C" in the DISC personality system.

 “A person’s authentic nature is a series of shifting, variegated planes that establish themselves as he relates to different people; it is created by and appears within the framework of his interpersonal relationships.”